pconrad-fb/markdown/markdown-dreams/docs/tools/tools-editors.md

 ![](../img/tools-joplin.png)

-[Joplin](https://joplinapp.org/) (macOS/iOS/Android/Windows/Linux)is an open-surce note-taking and to-do application that syncs to DropBox, OneDrive, and other cloud storage.
-It includes its own editor, but also supports the external editor of your choice.
-It supports end-to-end encryption and can import Evernote notebooks.
+[Joplin](https://joplinapp.org/) (macOS/iOS/Android/Windows/Linux) is an open-source note-taking and to-do application that syncs to DropBox, OneDrive, and other cloud storage.
+It includes an editor, but also supports the external editor of your choice.
+It offers end-to-end encryption and can import Evernote notebooks.

 ### MacDown